Chris Cleverley – Live From the Glass Isle | Self Release

 Trish Clemit and Jessika Martin, otherwise Hebden Red Sox, release their debut single “Freedom”, a positive statement from which to draw encouragement in these claustrophobic uncertain times, a celebration of our imminent liberation from a year and a half of misery and uncertainty.
 The calls for freedom during the opening few bars of the song are reminiscent of calling for children, to tell them that tea’s ready, or calls for a feisty pooch who’s slipped from view, effectively a timely beckoning for the freedom most of us have craved for the last few months.
 The stomping folk rock backdrop, helped along in no small measure by Gigspanner’s Peter Knight, Ranagri’s Eliza Marshall and Cud’s Steve Goodwin.
 The single also includes a second song, also co-written by Heath Common and John Hardie, the hymnlike “Days of Hope”, which also brings with it a message of hopefulness and optimism.

-Freedom is included on this week’s Vaults radio show.
+Freedom is included on this week’s Northern Sky Vaults Radio Show.

 Gabriel Moreno – Angel of Joy | Poetry Mondays Records